dcefram/blog/content/blog/appraisal-rants.md

 # Contented

 I, on the other hand, am content on whatever was thrown at me.
 I'm not sure why, but I guess this is part of being a dad (p.s.
-I always wondered why a dad on my former team was always happy even though it turned out that his raise wasn't large enough to be happy...
+I always wondered why a dad on my former team was always happy even though there's nothing to be happy about...
 Now I know why).
 This year, I got a single digit percent raise, but I don't feel demotivated at all… yet.

 However, if I do find another opportunity that would be a lot more attractive overall than my current work, I might go for it.
 I'll just make sure to wrap things up first, since I do feel some sort of ownership with the project I'm currently working on.